 At this time no cure exists for Parkinson’s.
 However, certain treatments can help provide symptom relief:

 - Dopamine agonists.
 This type of medication mimics the effects of dopamine in the brain.
 They are often less effective than carbidopa-levodopa, but they have a longer lasting effect.
 They can also be combined with carbidopa-levodopa to help smooth out the waxing-waning effect.
-Side effects are similar to that of carbidopa-levodopa.
-They may also have sleepiness, hallucinations, and impulsive behavior (like gambling and binge eating).
+Side effects are similar to that of carbidopa-levodopa, and may also cause sleepiness, hallucinations and impulsive behavior (like gambling and binge eating).

 - MAO B inhibitors.
 These drugs increase the availability of dopamine in the brain by stopping it from being broken down.
 It may be combined with levodopa to address “wearing off.”